chrisnorth/classroom-rocket-scientist/README.md

 On [previous projects](http://chrisnorth.github.io/design-a-space-telescope/#) we'd allowed for different languages and levels.
 To make it work off-line, we'd rather lazily used AJAX to load much of the content that changed.
 It is better to have the content in the page so this time we've taken a different approach.
 The configuration is still in `json` but language is stored in `yaml` which should make is easier to read for those who end up translating.
 Some `perl scripts` build the final `json` and use HTML templates containing pseudo SSI code to re-build the pages.

+To change numerical values (masses, costs etc.), edit 'config/options_beginner.json' (and similar for intermediate and advanced).
+Those files contain links to text contained within %%.
+To change the text, edit config/en_beginner.yaml etc. **Note that The config/en_beginner_options.json files are overwritten by the perl script, so any edits you make will be lost.**

-To update everything, run the shell script:
+To update everything (json, html etc.), run the shell script:

     ./regenerate.sh